 Taking into account the content of SEA scoping submissions from environmental authorities and continuous scoping of the SEA, environmental impacts have been predicted, evaluated and mitigated.
-The findings of this assessment are presented in this SEA Environmental Report that accompanies the Draft Strategy on public display as part of the required statutory public consultation.
+The findings of the assessment are presented in this SEA Environmental Report, an earlier version of which accompanied the Draft Strategy on public display as part of the required statutory public consultation.

-A Stage 2 Appropriate Assessment (AA) Natura Impact Report also accompanies the Draft Strategy on public display.
-The Draft Strategy and associated SEA and AA documents were prepared in an iterative manner whereby multiple revisions of each document were prepared, each informing subsequent iterations of the others.
+A Stage 2 Appropriate Assessment (AA) Natura Impact Report (also referred to as Natura Impact Statement) also accompanies the Strategy.
+The Strategy and associated SEA and AA documents were prepared in an iterative manner whereby multiple revisions of each document were prepared, each informing subsequent iterations of the others.

-Submissions made on the Draft Strategy will be responded to and the Draft Strategy will be updated as appropriate.
-When the Strategy is finalised and adopted, the AA and SEA documents will be finalised and an SEA Statement, which will include information on how environmental considerations were integrated into the Strategy, will be prepared.
+Submissions made on the Strategy were responded to and the Strategy has been updated as appropriate.
+On finalisation of the Plan an SEA Statement, which includes information on how environmental considerations were integrated into the Strategy, is prepared.
 The Strategy will be implemented and environmental monitoring - as well as lower tiers of environmental assessment - will be undertaken.